johannesstroebele91/React-Library/documentation/advanced/state/useState.md

 - e.g. `const [enteredTitle, setEnteredTitle] = useState("");`

 ### 2.2.2) Trigger the change of state

 Whenever the state should change

 - it needs to be triggered in some form
 - e.g. by an event handler such as click event:
   - `<input onChange={titleChangeHandler}</input>`

 **DO NOT CALL A FUNCTION!**

 - because it would be only called once, when the JSX code is returned initially
 - AND NOT when the click occurs - SOLUTION:
 - a) a arrow functions to directly trigger a function inside the {}
 - b) or point to the handler (!!!
-NOT A FUNCTION CALL)*/}
+NOT A FUNCTION CALL)\*/}

-- which triggers the re-executing of the component function

 ### 2.2.4) Update state